damiar69/shakers-assistant/README.md

 ---

-## 📈 Métricas Explicadas
+## Metrics Definitions

 - **RAG**:
   - Total Queries
-  - Avg Overlap (% de palabras clave)
+  - Avg Overlap (% of ideal-answer keywords present in the generated answer)
-  - Avg Recall (% de referencias citadas)
+  - Avg Recall ( % of expected references correctly included in the response)
 - **Recs**:
-  - Total Users evaluados
+  - Total Users
-  - Avg Recommendations (media de sugerencias)
+  - Avg Recommendations (Average number of resources suggested per user.
+Calculated as:avg_recs = sum(len(recs_i) for each user i) / total_users)
-  - Recommendation Diversity (% recursos únicos)
+  - Recommendation Diversity (Measures how many of those suggestions are unique)

 ---